 Note from Senior Managing Editor Christina Grieves: As we head into a holiday weekend, I would like to wish all of you a happy Independence Day from everyone at Liberty Through Wealth!
 Despite the many challenges that 2020 has brought, there are still so many reasons to celebrate.
 That’s exactly what Alexander Green discusses in his article today.

-We also welcomed Allison Brickell as a Managing Editor to our team this week.
+We welcomed Allison Brickell as a Managing Editor to our team this week.
 Allison has been with The Oxford Club for more than five years and brings a wealth of experience and expertise to our team.
 I hope you’ll join me in giving her a warm welcome!

 I hope that each of you has something to celebrate and that you have a wonderful Fourth of July!